Priyanka157/Projects/README.md

 ### 🔹 Understanding Car Sales through visualizations in Excel
 A data analysis and visualization project which uses Car Sales data to visualize various results through charts in Excel.

+### 🔹 Data cleaning and analysis in Excel

+Project demonstrating cleaning, sorting and analyzing fleet inventory data.

 ---